New public access service for planning applications

 Any comments made will be publicly available on the planning application file and may be published on the internet.
 Anyone can submit a comment on any application, you do not have to have received a letter.

 The Council has to decide the planning application in accordance with the Development Plan and any other relevant factors, such as road safety, noise or smells from the development, the loss of trees or open space, damage to wildlife, the appearance of the new buildings, loss of light or privacy and the benefits of the proposal in providing homes of jobs.
-For further advice see the Development Control Practice Notes
+For further advice see the Development Management Practice Notes

 , practice note 3 details publicity and consultation on planning applications.